varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 The following variables are always available:

 now
   The current time, in seconds since the epoch.
+When used in string context it returns a formatted string.

 The following variables are available in backend declarations: